carpentries-incubator/pangenomics/_episodes/11-tda-in-pangenomes2.md

 In this selection, we did not detect any holes today, but we need to find a more accurate way than selecting groups of genomes.
 In this sense, explore the following method for me.

-### The mediam complex
+### **The mediam complex**

-The median complex is an alternative construction on se- quence data aimed at recovering signal of phylogenetic in- compatibility using homology.
+The median complex is an alternative construction on sequence data aimed at recovering signal of phylogenetic incompatibility using homology.
 First, we define the median of a set of aligned sequences.

+Definition:  For any three aligned sequences $a$, $b$, and $c$, the median sequence $m(a, b, c)$ is defined such that each position of the median is the majority consensus of the three sequences.
+Next, we define the median closure.
+Given an alignment S, the median closure, $S̄$, is defined as the vertex set generated from the original set S that is closed under the median operation

+We obtain the median closure by repeatedly applying the median operation to all sequence triplets until no new sequences are added.
+The median closure consists of the original vertex set augmented by the computed medians.
+We informally refer to topological complexes formed from the median closure as median complexes.
+We can then compute persistent homology on the new vertex set.
 ~~~
 # Create a dictionary for each genome converted to "0" and "1" representing the presence and absence of genes
 genomes = {}